Raxuti333/RVideo/README.md

 ```
 This will collect search timings and other data displayed on program shutdown and apply indexing to the db.

+Creating indexes may take a while the program will show message "creating indexes!" this may take up to 10min.
 Then start the program and see the difference!

 ## Data